A common framework for test ideals, closure operations, and their duals: Pair operations

+Despite the similarity in definitions, persistence and functoriality are very different properties.
+For example, it is elementary that functoriality of tight closure operation holds in full generality, but \emph{persistence} of tight closure fails in general \cite{Heit-tcnon}.
+Persistence of tight closure does hold in the cases most people care about, but this is a hard theorem (see e.g. \cite[Theorem 6.24]{HHbase}).

 Inspired by the typical ways that closure operations on the ideals of rings have been extended to modules (see \cite[Section 7]{nme-guide2}, and \cite[Section 6]{nmeRG-cidual}), we defined the following properties of pair operations in \cite[Definition 3.12]{ERGV-extend}.
-For the following table, $(L,N)$ and $(L,M)$ are arbitrary pairs such that $L \subseteq N \subseteq M$, and $\pi: M \onto M/L$ is the canonical epimorphism.
+In Table~\ref{ta:hered}, $(L,N)$ and $(L,M)$ are arbitrary pairs such that $L \subseteq N \subseteq M$, and $\pi: M \onto M/L$ is the canonical epimorphism.

 \begin{rem} It would be equivalent to define \emph{absolute} and \emph{hereditary} in the following ways: Given $L \subseteq N$ and an injective map $j: N \hookrightarrow M$, \begin{itemize} \item absolute: $j(p(L,N)) = p(j(L),M)$. \item hereditary: $p(L,N) = j^{-1}(p(j(L),M)$. \end{itemize} This is because by definition, a pair operation is invariant under isomorphism, so we can treat $j$ as an inclusion. \end{rem}